Smith-Treumann theory and the linkage principle: Introduction

 \begin{cor} If $\Hom(\scE^{\IW}_\lambda, \scE^{\IW}_\mu) \ne 0$ then $\Waff \square_\ell \lambda = \Waff \square_\ell \mu$. \end{cor}

-Theorem~\ref{thm:main1} implies that many questions about tilting Iwahori--Whittaker perverse sheaves on $\Gr_G$ (and hence about tilting $\bG$-modules) may be answered after applying Smith restriction.
-However, in order for this to be useful, one needs another way of understanding the Smith parity complexes on $(\Gr_H)^{\roots_\ell}$, which is the subject of our second main result.
+Theorem~\ref{thm:main1} implies more generally that many questions about tilting Iwahori--Whittaker perverse sheaves on $\Gr_H$ (and hence about tilting $\bG$-modules) may be answered after applying Smith restriction.
+This will be crucial to our second application in representation theory, to the tilting character formula (see~\S\ref{ss:intro-tilting-char} below).
+But, in order to apply this idea, one needs a more ``concrete'' description of indecomposable parity objects in $\Smith_{\IW}((\Gr_H)^{\roots_\ell}, \bk)$.
+This is the subject of our second main result on the geometric side.

 Consider the following diagram of quotient and forgetful functors: